 The Center for Media, Data and Society (CMDS) is a research center for the study of media, communication, and information policy and its impact on society and practice.
-Founded in 2004 as the Center for Media and Communication Studies, CMDS is part of Central European University's School of Public Policy and serves as a focal point for an international network of acclaimed scholars, research institutions and activists.
+Founded in 2004 as the Center for Media and Communication Studies, CMDS is part of Central European University's (CEU) Democracy Institute and serves as a focal point for an international network of acclaimed scholars, research institutions and activists.